paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 The application keeps track of the guests that have appeared on the show.

-There are three models in the domain, Guest, Episode, and Appearance.
+There are three models in the domain: Guest, Episode, and Appearance.

+Guests and Episodes have a many to many relationship through Appearances.
+A single Appearance belongs to one Guest and one Episode.

 ## What You Already Have